 The report mentioned that the update would be ready by later this year.

 “Our priority is to deliver innovative mobile experiences for our consumers based on their needs and wants,” the company said.

 “We value feedback from our users and continue our commitment to provide them with the best possible experience from our Galaxy products and services,” it added.

-The company did not share a specific date for when the ads would be removed from its software, but news agency Yonhap previously reported that the change will be made via a forthcoming One UI software update.
+The company did not share a specific date for the ads to be removed from its software, but news agency Yonhap reported that the change will be made via a forthcoming One UI software update.